← Back to Blog

 volumes:

-docker compose down -v # also remove volumes
+docker compose down -v # also remove named volumes (wipes data)

-docker compose logs -f app # follow logs for one service
+docker compose logs -f app # follow logs for the 'app' service

-docker compose exec app sh # shell into running container
+docker compose exec app sh # open shell in running container

 Debugging Containers